• About us

 Automatic Machine Coiling

-Spiral hair springs can be manufactured from a variety of materials, depending on the application requirements:
+Material Selection Spiral hair springs can be manufactured from a variety of materials, depending on the application requirements:

 1. Standard MaterialsMaterials similar to those used in power springs are often employed, including high-carbon steels and alloys.
 2. Cost-Effective Options Lower-grade steels may be chosen for high-volume applications to reduce manufacturing costs without compromising functionality.
 3. Specialized MaterialsStainless steels and other corrosion-resistant alloys are often used for applications where environmental factors, such as moisture or chemicals, are a concern.
 Heat TreatmentHeat treatment is an essential step in the manufacturing process for many spiral hair springs, providing two primary benefits: 1.
 Stress ReliefRelieves residual stresses introduced during forming, improving the spring's durability and performance.
 2. Increased HardnessIn some cases, heat treatment is used to enhance the material's hardness, increasing the spring's resistance to deformation under load and extending its lifespan.